 A unique feature of CFA volunteer fire brigades is their commitment and involvement in ‘running teams’ where various firefighting skills are put to speed and accuracy tests at district and state competitions.
 A highlight for Edithvale was in 1989 when the Brigade’s senior running team travelled to the Western Australian State Championships.
 Nine members, travelling in a convoy of vehicles, including the old salvage van still adorned with lights and sirens, spent a number of days traversing the continent to arrive at the Esperance Caravan Park ready to show the ‘Sandgropers’ just how good the Victorians are.
 Esperance Fire Brigade was a Brigade similar size to our own, and their hospitality was great.
 Capt.
 Jack Neate made an official presentation to the Brigade as a lasting memento of our visit.

-With the salvage van approaching twelve years old in 1997, the Brigade once again raised funds to replace the cab/chassis in order to extend the end of serviceable life to approx. 2007 (noting that it’s still in use in 2014).
+With the salvage van approaching twelve years old in 1997, the Brigade once again raised funds to replace the cab/chassis in order to extend the end of serviceable life to approx. 2007.

 To ease the pressure on vehicle parking, a garage was constructed at the rear of the property.
 The garage was gifted by CFA to Edithvale when the Chelsea and Carrum Brigade amalgamated.
 The Brigade funded the relocation, construction and major drainage works.